Learn Python with Talk Python's 270 hours of courses

 04:28 Yeah, one of the weirder things for me was I always have my car keys and my wallet in my pocket and stuff.
 And I just looked at my wallet.
 The other day I like I haven't put that in my pocket for like eight days.
 Like there's no reason to have it because I literally am not going anywhere.
 It's just you know, there's a really little weird things you're never expected like symbols of Yeah, life's not quite normal.

 04:50 Yeah, even when I got my car the other day.
 I was like, Alright, cool.
-I'm finally gonna produce let's let's go and let's stock up and I realized I had only put maybe 100 miles on Car this month, because I came back from vacation.
+I'm finally gonna produce let's go and let's stock up and I realized I had only put maybe 100 miles on Car this month, because I came back from vacation.
 We've been shut down for a couple weeks here in the Bay Area.
 And it's like, Okay, well, wow.
 And normally, I try to limit my driving and do things within foot distance.
 But I like to go on some drives, you know, kind of clear the head.
 I can't say the last time I actually before yesterday, unlocked my car got in and went somewhere

 05:18 guides.
 These are weird times.
 But I do think the topic that we're going to cover is particularly timely, because there's so many folks who, for various reasons, either they have always wanted to do this, but their culture of their organizations like no, no, no, we don't work from home, everyone comes to work, or a business.
 We're like IBM, or whatever I like for traditional formal sort of company.
 Or they themselves were not necessarily comfortable with it.
 But now they've been thrown into that.
 So it's gonna be a lot of fun to talk about.
 I was thinking about reaching out to about this topic before the COVID stuff kicked in and hype.
 Well now we definitely I definitely got to reach out to Jason because this is definitely something that everyone is starting to experience.
 So before we get into the main topics there, let me just sort of get your background for everyone's a little bit.
 How did you get into programming,